TheraForge/OTFToolBox/README.md

 Feel free to pick either **Storyboard** or **SwiftUI** type.

-Then, make sure sure to select the **Developer** folder as location for your new project.
+Then, make sure to select the **Developer** folder as location for your new project.

 Voilà.
 Xcode will create a sub-folder called *MyDigitalHealthApp* with the basic project files.

 ### 3. Initialize CocoaPods

-After creating the project, head back to the Terminal app and go to the MyDigitalHealthApp folder (type `cd MyDigitalHealthApp` where you originally created the project).
+After creating the project, head back to the Terminal app and go to the MyDigitalHealthApp folder.
+Type cd MyDigitalHealthApp in the terminal where you originally created the project.
 After that run the `pod init` command:

 ![Alt text](Docs/3-pod_init.png)